pdidev/tutorial/README.md

 You have to use events for that.

 \attention
-The answer ot section [Note on the order of share/reclaim calls](#ShareReclaimCallsOrder) is given here.
+The answer to section [Note on the order of share/reclaim calls](#ShareReclaimCallsOrder) is given here.
 The interlaced share/reclaim pairs is better when we want to give access to multiple data to %PDI or %PDI plugins at the same time.